Privacy Notice for University of Warwick websites

 Full details of the retention periods of records can be found by viewing the records management page and selecting the University's Record Retention Schedule (RRS), which is kept up to date separately.

-Transfers outside the United Kingdom and the European Economic Area (EEA)
+Transfers outside the United Kingdom and the United Kingdom (UK)

 Data subject rights